-Campbellsville University's online MSW allows you to advance your career and take on a leadership role in the field of social work while learning how to work with individuals, families, communities and groups.
+Campbellsville University's online MSW program allows you to advance your career and take on a leadership role in the field of social work while learning how to work with individuals, families, communities and groups.

 Master of Social Work Overview

 The online Master of Social Work degree from Campbellsville University prepares you for career advancement so that you can move out of entry-level positions in the field.
 With a curriculum rooted in ethical and Christian ideals along with trauma-informed practice, this program helps you develop an advanced understanding of the practical and theoretical knowledge necessary for becoming a leader in social work.

 With our CSWE-accredited online MSW, you can pursue a career in a wide range of areas, including therapy and counseling, community mental health, child protection, the criminal justice system, public advocacy and home health.
-You could also enter a career in the V.A. or as an addiction or substance abuse counselor while on active duty in the U.S. military.
+You could also enter a career in the U.S. Department of Veterans Affairs or as an addiction or substance abuse counselor while on active duty in the U.S. military.